 CONSUMER PULSE

-The Nine Consumer Pulse surveys on average 4,000 national respondents spanning Nine’s TV, digital, print and talk radio audiences.
-The bimonthly survey canvasses the thoughts, purchase intentions and mood of the nation, to better inform and educate marketers on how they can reach and engage Australian audiences.
+Consumer Pulse surveys over 2,000 national respondents spanning Nine’s TV, digital, print and talk radio audiences.
+The monthly survey canvasses the thoughts, purchasing intentions and mood of the nation, to better inform and educate marketers on how they can reach and engage Australian audiences.

 NOTE: For the best viewing experience on mobile, please view landscape.